 The Manitou Springs Library first opened its Andrew Carnegie-designed doors on Feb.
 22, 1911.
 PPLD took over operations of the building in 2013, after a vote by residents to join the Library District.
 In 2020 the building faced an ADA compliance challenge that initiated a closure and search for a temporary platform for services in the area while the City of Manitou Springs assessed the building and bringing it up to code, which might also require an expansion.
-The temporary location is the Manitou Art Center, which should see the Manitou Springs Library opening in January of 2020 with expanded resources, and Maker components coming online to PPLD patrons later in 2021, as the partnership with the MAC develops.
+The temporary location is the Manitou Art Center, which saw the Manitou Springs Library, with expanded resources, and Maker components opening to PPLD patrons in 2021.